 Objectives of the project

-The Vartius border crossing point development project will involve improving rail structures at the border and in Ypykkävaara, developing road traffic conditions through measures such as new lane arrangements, and upgrading the buildings at the crossing point.
+The Vartius border crossing point development project has involved improving rail structures at the border and in Ypykkävaara, developing road traffic conditions through measures such as new lane arrangements, and upgrading the buildings at the crossing point.

-The working conditions of the Border Guard and Customs staff and the passengers’ service facilities will be brought up-to-date.
-The information systems and the fluoroscope equipment used by the authorities will be upgraded.
+The working conditions of the Border Guard and Customs staff and the passengers’ service facilities have been modernized.
+The information systems and the fluoroscope equipment used by the authorities have been upgraded.

 Participating in the project are Finnish Transport Infrastructure Agency (FTIA), the Northern Ostrobothnia ELY Centre, the Finnish Border Guard, Finnish Customs, Senate Properties, the Radiation and Nuclear Safety Authority, the St. Petersburg Directorate, ITM Oy and Finrail Oy.

 Progress of project

 The track superstructure and electrical and safety equipment works related to the extension of the yards were completed in autumn 2021.
 In addition, the Customs will introduce a new train identification system at Vartius, which will enhance the control of rail freight traffic.
 The project will be completed in 2022.